oluremiabayomi/oluremiabayomi.github.io/_posts/2020-07-03-flake-it-till-you-make-it.md

 ---
 layout: post
-title: BDA 650
+title: MTH 2310
-subtitle: Devos Graduate School.
+subtitle: Northwood University.
 cover-img: /assets/img/path.jpg
 share-img: /assets/img/path.jpg
-tags: [books, test]
+tags: [books, Notes]
 ---

 Under what circumstances should we step off a path?
 When is it essential that we finish what we start?
 If I bought a bag of peanuts and had an allergic reaction, no one would fault me if I threw it out.
 If I ended a relationship with a woman who hit me, no one would say that I had a commitment problem.
 But if I walk away from a seemingly secure route because my soul has other ideas, I am a flake?